-- Alternative Fuels Data Center– US Department of Energy page that provides data on emissions from hydrogen production and vehicles.
+- Department of Energy Alternative Fuels Data Center– US Department of Energy page that provides data on emissions from hydrogen production and vehicles.

-- California Fuel Cell Partnership – CaFCP is an industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen to help create a cleaner, more energy-diverse future with no-compromises zero emission vehicles.
+- Hydrogen Fuel Cell Partnership (H2FCP)– Founded in 1999 as the California Fuel Cell Partnership, the Hydrogen Fuel Cell Partnership is an industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen to help create a cleaner, more energy-diverse future with no-compromise zero emission vehicles.

 - Fuel Cell Works

 - RENEWH2 | Renewable Energy Beyond the Grid - Renewable Hydrogen Alliance (renewableh2.org)- RHA is a non-profit 501(c)(6) trade association with over 80 members.
 Our membership includes hydrogen production and fuel cell equipment manufacturers, fuel cell vehicle manufacturers, labor organizations, project developers, utilities, and the Confederated Tribes of the Umatilla Indians.